 Of course, there are inherent benefits of staying at home like extra savings related to daycare, commuting, work attire (formal vs yoga pants 😉 ) and other such miscellaneous things, but you must be sure that the delta cushion between your family’s income and expenditure is thick enough to sustain and occasionally absorb a shock or two when it comes to the well-being of your family (For example – unforeseen medical bills, sudden travel costs etc.).

 2. Have you factored in your personality and support system into the equation?

 Getting the financial equation correct is important, but it would be meaningless if your personality does not suit the stay at home lifestyle.
 Are you outgoing and need constant adult interactions?
 Do you have a support system (a group of friends/family) who will be there to encourage and motivate you in your SAHM journey?
 Are you prepared for the alienation and occasional loneliness that is the hallmark of SAHM life?

 For me, being at home all by myself came easy, because as an introvert, I live part of my life inside my head and don’t necessarily need too many adult interactions per day.
-Even then, I do have grown ups I talk to regularly and online mom groups I hang out at because without those adult interactions I will loose my mind.
+Even then, I do have grown-ups I talk to regularly and online mom groups I hang out at because without those adult interactions I will lose my mind.
 Some of my more outgoing friends are part of mommy-groups they interact with at the playground or have kitty-parties with.

-So yeah, you must figure out where you stand personality-wise and in terms of a support system before you take the plunge if you are to retain your sanity as an SAHM.
+So yeah, you must figure out where you stand personality-wise and in terms of a support system before you take the plunge if you are to retain your sanity as a SAHM.